JoyceMiryamH/angular-portfolio/README.md

 ## Overview

-This application is to show an example of my angularJS code.
+This application is to to showcase an example of my angularJS code.
 It allows user to browse my resume and past development work.